WanderSearch Wairarapa Charitable Trust

 Our Guiding Principles

-- Acknowledges the right of all cognitively impaired individuals in the greater Wairarapa region to be kept safe in their community.
+- Acknowledges the right of all cognitively impaired

-- Endeavours to find a wandering client in the speediest manner possible using the most reliable equipment and methods available to WanderSearch Wairarapa.
+individuals in the greater Wairarapa region to be kept safe in their community. - Endeavours to find a wandering client in the speediest manner possible using the most reliable equipment

-- Respects the privacy of its clients and their families and caregivers, and the confidentiality of any information given to WanderSearch Wairarapa.
+and methods available to WanderSearch Wairarapa. - Respects the privacy of its clients and their families and caregivers, and the confidentiality of any information given to WanderSearch Wairarapa.

-- Treats all its clients and their support people with dignity and courtesy.
+- Treats all its clients and their support people with

-- Maintains its volunteer’s education of tracking systems; communication skills and fosters appreciation for their efforts to support WanderSearch Wairarapa.
+- Maintains its volunteer’s education of tracking systems; communication skills and fosters appreciation for their

-- Partners with agencies and organisations in Wairarapa and around New Zealand collaboratively and professionally.
+efforts to support WanderSearch Wairarapa. - Partners with agencies and organisations in Wairarapa and around New Zealand collaboratively and professionally.

 - Manages its funds to maximise its front-line services.